onConsensus/website/_pages/documentation.md

 By maintaining the magazine's share at 30% across various scenarios, this model ensures the magazine's operational costs are covered while fairly compensating the content creators based on their roles.

 ***
+<a name="13"></a>

+# Payouts

+Payouts will be made on a monthly basis, based on the total magazine revenue.
+Your total score, derived from various engagement metrics, will determine your share of the total revenue.
+Below is an example breakdown:

+## Example Breakdown
+- Total Monthly Revenue: $25,000
+- 100 Authors (Articles)
+- 20 Videographers (YouTube Videos)
+- 50% of revenue allocated to articles: $12,500
+- 30% of revenue allocated to YouTube videos: $7,500

+### Revenue Breakdown Model

+#### For Articles:
+1. **Number of Returning Visitors**:
+   - A good returning visitor rate is anything over 30%.
+For example, with 10,000 visitors, at least 3,000 should be returning visitors to indicate a healthy engagement rate.

+2. **Number of New Visitors**:
+   - New visitors typically represent a significant portion of your traffic.
+For example, if you have 10,000 visitors in a week, approximately 70% (or 7,000) might be new visitors, indicating effective outreach and marketing efforts.

+3. **Geographic Location**:
+   - The value of visitors varies by region.
+For instance, visitors from North America and Western Europe can be 1.5 to 2 times more valuable in terms of ad revenue and purchase power compared to visitors from other regions.

+4. **Time Spent on the Article**:
+   - A good average time spent on an article is around 2-3 minutes.
+If visitors are spending 5 minutes or more, it indicates highly engaging content.
+For instance, an article with an average read time of 5 minutes can be considered highly valuable.

+5. **Quality of Referring Links**:
+   - High-quality referring links typically come from websites with high domain authority (DA).
+A good benchmark is a DA score of 50 or higher.
+For example, a link from a site with a DA of 70 is significantly more valuable than one with a DA of 20.

+6. **Outgoing Clicks**:
+   - A good rate of outgoing clicks is around 5-10% of total visits.
+For example, if an article has 1,000 views, having 50 to 100 outgoing clicks indicates strong engagement with external links.

+#### For YouTube Videos:
+- Revenue is split among videographers based on similar engagement metrics adapted for video content.
+- Example: From the $7,500 allocated to YouTube revenue, if a video contributes 10% of the total engagement, it would earn $750.

+### Distribution:
+- **Authors (Articles)**: Share of $12,500 based on engagement metrics.
+- **Videographers (YouTube)**: Share of $7,500 based on YouTube metrics.

+Payouts will be made via Revolut.